rszlj/MultiSAR-Soil-Moisture-Retrieval/README.md

 ## Generate the synthetic data

-Use syntheticCaseGenerate_v3.m to create the three synthetic data sets
+Use syntheticCaseGenerate_v3.m to create the three synthetic data sets that used in Zhu et. al. (2020)

 ## Soil moisture ensemble retrieval